SciComp8/Python_Programming/README.md

 This repository presents curated Python theory and practice inspired from *Python Programming*, *Data Science*, *Computer Science*, *AI in Medicine*, and *Bioinformatics Algorithm*, with real-world applications in diverse scientific computing domains.

-I hope Python can look like a [language](https://github.com/SciComp8/learning-languages/blob/master/Korean/books.md) for you: it has so many words and expressions, and you decide which ones to combine to tell your own story.
+I hope Python can look like a [human language](https://github.com/SciComp8/learning-languages/blob/master/Korean/books.md) for you: it has so many words and expressions, and you decide which ones to combine to tell your own story.

 | Python Basics | Python Advance | Data Structure | [Artificial Intelligence](https://github.com/SciComp8/Python_Programming/tree/main/Artificial_Intelligence) |
 |----------|----------|----------|----------|